dsc-courses/dsc10-2025-wi/syllabus.md

 If you do use GenAI to assist you on assignments, keep these guidelines in mind:

 - **Design your prompts carefully.** Don’t just ask one question; ask a follow-up question based on the output to the first.
 To use these tools effectively, you need to engineer your prompts carefully.
-Here are some tips for crafting prompts.
 - **Test the outputs.** GenAI tools can and do make mistakes, and being able to verify the correctness of a proposed answer is an important skill for you to develop.
 Validate the output against course-provided references, or follow up with a search on Google or Stack Overflow.
 Remember that GenAI tools provide crowdsourced likely answers, not necessarily correct answers.
 - **Don’t submit any code that you don’t understand, or that uses content not taught in this class.** In this introductory course, we expose you to a limited set of Python tools that you can use to solve a wide range of problems.
 When you prompt a GenAI tool with a question from DSC 10, it will not be limited to our restricted toolkit, and may provide answers using much more complicated code.
 If you answer questions with out-of-scope content, you are not practicing the foundational skills that the course is meant to teach you.
 In addition, your code may not pass correctness tests that require your solution to use methods taught in the course.